heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 You now have access to a Linux distribution on your Windows machine.
 You can use it to run Linux commands and utilities on Windows.

-All future commands in this guide and course will be run in the Ubuntu terminal unless specified otherwise.
+**All future commands in this guide and teaching unit will be run in the Ubuntu terminal unless specified otherwise.**

+> [!IMPORTANT]
+>
+> **All future commands in this guide and teaching unit will be run in the
+> Ubuntu terminal unless specified otherwise.** Whenever you see a command in
+> the teaching unit, it is meant to be run in the Ubuntu terminal.
+No other
+> environment will be supported (GitBash, Cygwin, etc.).

 You can always open a PowerShell terminal by clicking on the down arrow in the title bar and selecting "Windows PowerShell".